UploadKit

 }

-Drop <UploadDropzone> into any page and point it at your file route:
+Drop <UploadDropzone> into any page and point it at your route.
+The route prop is required and must match a key in your file router:

 app/page.tsx